-Accommodations are offered in a variety of ways.
-In order to access the equipment and tools offered visitors will be required to leave a valid ID at the Welcome Desk.
+The Museum offers a variety of different accommodations.
+In order to access the equipment and tools offered, visitors will be required to leave a valid ID at the Welcome Desk.

 Please visit the Welcome Desk if you require assistance.

-Assisted listening systems are available at the Welcome Desk.
-Screen readers are available upon request at the Army Theater for visitors who may require them.
+Assisted listening systems for use in the exhibit galleries are available at the Welcome Desk.
+Screen readers and assisted listening systems are available upon request at the Army Theater for visitors who require them.

-Sign language interpreters are available upon request and with a minimum of 7-day notice.
+Sign language interpreters are available upon request with a minimum notice of 7 days.
 Please use our ticket reservation system to request this service.

-The Museum offers a free audio tour that includes two hours of content, encompassing all of the Museum exhibit galleries.
-It includes descriptive language content for Blind and Low Vision visitors along with translated content in the following languages: Spanish, French, Italian, German, Portuguese, Mandarin Chinese, Japanese, Korean and Arabic.
+The Museum offers a free audio tour that includes two hours of content, which encompasses all of the Museum exhibit galleries.
+It includes descriptive language content for visitors who are blind or those with low vision along with translated content in the following languages: Spanish, French, Italian, German, Portuguese, Mandarin Chinese, Japanese, Korean and Arabic.
 Visitors may check out an audio tour device at the Welcome Desk with a photo ID.

 You are welcome to nurse/bottle feed your child anywhere you feel comfortable within the Museum.
-For privacy and convenience, we also offer a lactation pod adjacent to the Special Art and Exhibit Gallery on the second floor.
+For privacy and convenience, we also offer a lactation pod adjacent to the Special Exhibition Gallery on the second floor.
 This space is meant for single use only and includes a cushioned seat with arms, a changing table, a locking door and an electrical outlet.
 Please note that this unit does not have running water; however, the closest bathroom is located near the lactation pod on the same floor.
-For assistance, please inquire at the Welcome Desk.
+The pod may be accessed via the Mamava App—available for download here, or assistance is available at the Welcome Desk.